yinkakun/eleventy-duo/README.md

 - Replace social image in `src/images/social-images.png` Default is a screenshot of demo site.

-- Site title and introduction that appears on the homepage
+- Update Site title and introduction that appears on the homepage in `src/index.md`

-Update siteTitle and siteIntro in `src/index.md` frontmatter

 ```
 ---